C Programming Coding Questions and Answers

 C Code Questions and Answers for Intermediate Level

-1. Difference Between malloc() and calloc().
+1. Difference Between malloc() and calloc()

 Feature malloc() calloc()

-Use Case General-purpose memory allocation Allocation for zero-initialized arrays
+Use Case General-purpose allocation Zero-initialized arrays

 Function Signature void *malloc(size_t size) void *calloc(size_t num, size_t size)

-Performance Faster (no initialization) Slower (due to zero initialization)
+Performance Faster (no initialization) Slower (zero initialization)

-2. Write a program to reverse a string.
+2. Write a program to reverse a string

 #include <stdio.h>